 Artificial intelligence has shown a significant potential to perpetuate systemic racism and sexism across multiple industries and applications.
 Real-world consequences include biased hiring, prejudice in the judicial system, poor facial recognition, and the creation of racist imagery.

 The core issue lies in the data sets used to train AI.
 AI models can only learn from data input.
 If those data sets contain biased information, the resulting output can also be prejudiced.
 Companies must ensure that data sets are diverse and inclusive to address this problem.
 Teams responsible for creating and training AI models must be equally diverse.
-By recognizing and removing biases, we can ensure that AI systems are genuinely beneficial and equitable for everyone.

 Keep reading to explore how bias in AI impacts people today and the steps we can take to avoid these pitfalls in the future.